rcl-ssl/docs/index.md

 - Create [Single](../portal/azure-dns) and [Multi-Domain SAN](../portal/azure-dns-san) SSL/TLS certificates automatically using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records).

 - Create a [Single Domain](../portal/azure-appservice) SSL/TLS certificate for an **Azure App Service** (Web App, Mobile App, Function App).
 The certificate is automatically created and bound to the App Service.
-You can use the [RCL AutoRenew Function app](../autorenew/autorenew) to automatically renew and bind the SSL/TLS certificate in the App Service.
+You can use the [RCL SSL AutoRenew Function app](../autorenew/autorenew) to automatically renew and bind the SSL/TLS certificate in the App Service.
 Web Apps in slots are supported.

 - Create [Single](../portal/azure-keyvault) and [Multi-Domain SAN ](../portal/azure-keyvault-san) SSL/TLS certificates using an [Azure DNS Zone](https://docs.microsoft.com/en-us/azure/dns/dns-zones-records) and automatically save the certificate to [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts).
 You can use the SSL/TLS certificate from Key Vault in other services (eg: Azure Application Gateway and Azure Kubernetes Service).
-The certificate can be automatically renewed and saved to Key vault using the [RCL AutoRenew Function app](/autorenew/autorenew).
+The certificate can be automatically renewed and saved to Key vault using the [RCL SSL AutoRenew Function app](/autorenew/autorenew).

 # The Other RCL Apps

-## RCL CertificateBot
+## RCL SSL CertificateBot

-The [RCL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows Server and a [Linux Daemon](../certbot/linux-daemon) in a Linux Server.
-The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the RCL portal and save them to a folder in the server (Virtual Machine).
+The [RCL SSL CertificateBot](../certbot/certbot) runs as a [Windows Service](../certbot/windows-service) in a Windows hosting machine and a [Linux Daemon](../certbot/linux-daemon) in a Linux hosting.
+The primary purpose of CertificateBot is to automatically renew SSL/TLS certificates created in the RCL portal using the Azure DNS (including SAN) option and save them to a folder in the hosting machine (Virtual Machine).
 The web server must be configured to use the certificates files from the folder.
 In this way, the [Installation and Renewal](../installations/installations) of certificates in a web server (eg. Apache, Tomcat, NGINX, IIS, Express, etc) is fully automated.
-CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.CertificateBot).
+RCL SSL CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.SSL.CertificateBot).

-## RCL CertificateBot for IIS
+## RCL SSL CertificateBot for IIS

-CertificateBot also provides [Special Support for IIS](../certbot/iis), it allows for the automatic renewal and binding of SSL/TLS certificates to websites hosted in IIS.
-CertificateBot is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.CertificateBot).
+RCL SSL CertificateBot also provides [Special Support for IIS](../certbot/iis), it allows for the automatic renewal and binding of SSL/TLS certificates to websites hosted in IIS.
+RCL SSL CertificateBot for IIS is an open-source project and is available on [GitHub](https://github.com/rcl-ssl/RCL.SSL.CertificateBot).

-## RCL AutoRenew Function
+## RCL SSL AutoRenew Function

-The [RCL AutoRenew](/autorenew/autorenew) function is an Azure Function app that runs in a [Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
-The primary purpose of the AutoRenew Function is to automate the renewal and installation of certificates created in the RCL portal for an **Azure App Service** , **Azure Key Vault** or **Azure DNS**.
-The AutoRenew function is an open-source project and can be directly deployed to a user's Azure Account from the [GitHub](https://github.com/rcl-ssl/RCL.AutoRenew.Function) project page.
+The [RCL SSL AutoRenew](/autorenew/autorenew) function is an Azure Function app that runs in a [Consumption Plan](https://docs.microsoft.com/en-us/azure/azure-functions/consumption-plan).
+The primary purpose of the RCL SSL AutoRenew Function is to automate the renewal and installation of certificates created in the RCL SSL Portal for an **Azure App Service** , **Azure Key Vault** or **Azure DNS**.
+The RCL SSL AutoRenew function is an open-source project and can be directly deployed to a user's Azure Account from the [GitHub](https://github.com/rcl-ssl/RCL.SSL.AutoRenew.Function) project page.

 # REST API

-## RCL Renewal API
+## RCL SSL API

-The [RCL Renewal API](../api/api) is a REST API service to get and renew SSL/TLS certificates created in the [RCL Portal](./portal/portal.md).
+The [RCL SSL API](../api/api) is a REST API service to get and renew SSL/TLS certificates created in the [RCL SSL Portal](./portal/portal.md).
 It is primarily focused on automating the renewal of certificates.
 It applies to certificates created with the following options :

 - [Azure DNS](./portal/azure-dns.md) (Including [SAN](./portal/azure-dns-san.md))
 - [Azure DNS + Key Vault](./portal/azure-keyvault.md) (Including [SAN](./portal/azure-keyvault-san.md))
 - [Azure App Service](./portal/azure-appservice.md)

-You can use the API to create your own applications to automate the installation and renewal of SSL/TLS certificates created in the RCL Portal.
+You can use the API to create your own applications to automate the installation and renewal of SSL/TLS certificates created in the RCL SSL Portal.

-## RCL Core API

-The [RCL Core API](./apicore/apicore.md) is used to create and get SSL/TLS certificates.
-The RCL Core API uses the [Let's Encrypt V2 API](https://letsencrypt.org/) to create SSL/TLS certificates.

-The RCL Core API seeks to simplify the use of the Let's Encrypt API by introducing a wrapper REST API for Lets's Encrypt that is easily understandable by users.

-You can use the API to create your own applications to automate the installation and renewal of SSL/TLS certificates.